xiaomi7732/PrettyLogging/Readme.md

     If you are using this with an **Console application**, check out this [Program.cs](examples/UsePrettyLogging.Console/Program.cs).

+1. Optionally, customize it:

+    You can customize log output by controlling options such as log level visibility, timestamp inclusion, log format (single-line or multi-line), color behavior and more.
+See [Options.md](docs/Options.md) for more details.

 1. Enjoy the clean output

     * Console application